chyikwei/topicModels/README.md

 2. run `python test` in `lda` folder for unit test
 3. The onlineLDA model is in <code>lda.py</code>.
 4. For a quick exmaple, run <code>python lda_example.py online</code> will fit a 10 topics model with 20 NewsGroup dataset. `online` means we use online update(or `partial_fit` method).
 Change `online` to `batch` will fit the model with batch update(or `fit` method).

-__Note__:<br>
-I updated the currecnt code based on currrent `scikit-learn` development branch.
-Older `scikit-learn` version will thorw error, but I am pretty sure everyone can fixed this with little alteration.
-(2014/09/15)

 __Reference:__